ISUgenomics/elk_genomics/Notebook_Severin/02_MTgenome.md

 #### Best candidates for the MT genome

-It looks like there are several scafolds that could be the MT genome and it appears that it may have rolling assembled so we will need to manually fix that.
-The best candidates so far are **ScoY8t2_238;HRSCAF=281** and ScoY8t2_401;HRSCAF=471
+It looks like there are several scaffolds that could be the MT genome and it appears that it may have rolling assembled so we will need to manually fix that.
+The best candidates so far are **ScoY8t2_238;HRSCAF=281** and **ScoY8t2_401;HRSCAF=471**

 ```
 scaffold                length